-In an effort to improve our data and ensure that each team is implementing field sampling protocols correctly, each SHEP team cross-checked one of another team's sites.
+In an effort to improve our data and ensure that each team is implementing field sampling protocols correctly, SHEP teams cross-check some sites each season to ensure consistency between teams.
+In 2010, two sites were cross-checked by a second team for accuracy.

-2009 Cross-Check Protocol
+2010 Cross-Check Protocol